We have provided credentialed brokerage services to veterinary practice sellers for over 20 years.

 - Are there any new competitors in your practice area?

-- Last Year’s Period Total Reports
+- Period Total Reports for the Last Fiscal Year

 - Current Employee List with Wages & Benefits

 Once our Certified Valuation Analyst finishes the financial valuation of your practice, we will schedule another call with you to share our opinion of a listing price and recommended terms for a corporate buy-out or a sale to an independent buyer.
-If you have a practice with little to no extra cash flow after all necessary expenses are paid, we can discuss areas in which we see opportunities to improve the cash flow and hence, the value of your practice.
+If you have a practice with little to no extra cash flow after all necessary expenses are paid, we can discuss areas where we see opportunities to improve the cash flow and, hence, the value of your practice.
 We will discuss the expectations of a corporate buy-out and the timeline we estimate it will take to sell.

 OPEN MARKET & PUBLIC ADVERTISING